 I’m meant to be travelling on to Gothenburg tomorrow but I dont’t want to leave Oslo, at least not yet.
 The hotel can accommodate me for another night, so taking advantage of the flexibility of my Interrail pass, I decide to extend my stay.

-This decision has immediately paid dividends, as I open the curtains to see snowflakes falling on to snow-covered ground.
-My face beaming with excitement, and I venture out to see the city in this new light.
+This decision has immediately paid dividends.
+I open the curtains to see snowflakes falling on to snow-covered ground.
+My face beaming with excitement, I venture out to see the city in a new light.

 I’d like to visit one of the nearby islands that occupy Oslofjord.
 Hovedøya is one of the closest and is just a short 10-minute ferry ride from Anker Brygge.
 The ferry departs hourly, but I miss an earlier sailing having not found the right pier.
 That gives me an hour to check out the Nobel Peace Centre, housed in the former Oslo West train station.
 It has permanent exhibitions about the prize, plus a temporary exhibition of photos by Finbarr O’Reilly.
 This documents the process towards peace and democracy in Ethiopia since the election of its new Prime Minister and most recent Peace Prize Laureate, Abiy Ahmed Ali.

 On Hovedøya, I’m struck by how quiet and empty this small island is – although the number of footsteps left in the snow suggests otherwise.
 Oslo remains within view from the northern side of the island, but it takes just a few steps inland before I feel a world away.
 With the ground covered in snow, low sunlight poking through the trees, and with only a few small buildings to be found, it all makes for a dramatic, if not eerie scene.